 4. Oil Pastels

-Real teacher review: “Christopher Hart is a genius, he integrates art education with Manga technique.
-I’m an art teacher and tutor and I gave this one to my student as an incentive prize.
+Real teacher review: “Christopher Hart is a genius; he integrates art education with manga technique.
+I’m an art teacher and tutor, and I gave this one to my student as an incentive prize.
 He loves it!”

-We’d love to hear—what are your favorite art gifts for kids?
+What are your favorite art gifts for kids?
 Come and share in our WeAreTeachers Deals group on Facebook.